bronzehedwick/chrisdeluca/content/page/about.md

 Chris DeLuca is a writer, software developer, and comedian living in New York City.
-He works at *Memorial Sloan Kettering Cancer Center*, and is involved in NYC improv.
+He works at *Memorial Sloan Kettering Cancer Center*, and is involved in NYC comedy.
 Chris has won numerous awards for his writing, gotten numerous jobs for his programming skills, and thrown lots of shade for the hell of it.
 He grew up in New Jersey, the state from all the punchlines.